A decluttering practice that helped change my life...

 But is it really easier?

-After years of feeling angst about all the piles and living surrounded by things I didn't like but didn't know what to do with, I finally took the time to give EVERYTHING a home.
+After years of feeling angst about all the piles and living surrounded by things I didn't like but didn't know what to do with, I finally took the time to give a home to EVERYTHING I wanted to keep in my a home, including things I didn't know what to do with.

 Yes it was time consuming, and yes, it was challenging.